-The Patient Protection and Affordable Care Act of 2010, HR3590 (signed March 23, 2010) ("ACA" or "Obamacare").
+44 The Patient Protection and Affordable Care Act of 2010, HR3590 (signed March 23, 2010) ("ACA" or "Obamacare").
 Republicans have voted to repeal, modify or tweak the ACA at least 54 times since the ACA was signed into law.

-Initially, insurers were prohibited from denying coverage for children with pre-existing conditions.
+45 Initially, insurers were prohibited from denying coverage for children with pre-existing conditions.
 Effective 2014, no one can be denied coverage due to a pre-existing condition.
+However, in 2017, the Republican Congress is intent on repealing the ACA which makes the future uncertain.